madjugglers/pattern-book/05_six_person_patterns.md

 | **C**       |       |       | X     |       |       | Y     |       | X     |
 | **D**       |       | Y     |       | X     |       |       | X     |       |

-Right hand counting
+> * Right hand counting

 Pattern by Luke Emery.

+## 6-Person Turbo Variations
 ### Interlocking Turbos

 The Turbo pattern for 3 jugglers lends itself to lots of variations.
 This is a pattern of 2 Turbos side by side where during each transition the weaver moves from one of the Turbos to the other.

 Three of the jugglers always do an “inside turn” (turning towards their right hand pass).
 Three of the jugglers do an “outside turn” (turning away from the right hand pass).
 A, B and C will always go on the outside when they cross with the other Turbo.
 D, E and F always go on the inside.

 ![](./media/image80.jpeg)

 The standard pattern is in a 2-count Turbo.
 You can do it in 4-count or 3-count to slow it down.

 Try in Tom's Turbo for a good challenge.
 The Interlocking Extra Club Turbos is a formidable challenge for the those with time, talent and hubris.

 Pattern by Luke Emery, 1999.

 ### Back to Back Turbos

 Two Turbos are back-to-back.
 There are 2 situations concerning the switching of sides.
 When you are on one side of a turbo, you weave as you would in the regular turbo.
 In box 2, B and E switch sides in regular turbo style.
 When you are on the other side of the turbo, you move to the other turbo.
 In box 5, A and F switch turbos.

 The movement arrows in the graph below are an approximation.
 In other words, you should move as soon as you can.

 Lines indicate passes, and arrows indicate movement.